Tom Cotton says Senate will move forward on confirming Ginsburg successor 'without delay' while top Senate Dem alleges hypocrisy

 "The Republican majority set this new precedent," Coons said.
 "They set it in 2016, they fought hard for it.
 In fact, the chairman of the Judiciary Committee Lindsey Graham restated it in 2018.
 So if they were going to set a new precedent that in an election year there shouldn't be a hearing, meetings, votes, they should live by it."

 Wallace also pushed back on Cotton, playing his own words from 2016 when he told the Senate that they should hold off on processing the Garland nomination and give American voters a say in who nominated the next Supreme Court justice.
-Cotton said that 2016 is different too, but in the mandate voters gave the Republican Senate majority in the most recent midterms
+Cotton said that 2016 is different, too, but in the mandate voters gave the Republican Senate majority in the most recent midterms

 "In 2014 the American people elected a Republican majority to the Senate to put the brakes on President Obama's judicial nominations.
 In 2018 we had a referendum on this question.
 Just a month before the 2018 midterms we had the vote on Justice Kavanaugh.
 There could not have been a clearer mandate," Cotton said, referencing that Republicans managed to actually expand their Senate majority in 2018 despite losing the House.